aNap73/Project-2/README.md

 This project had a few moments that I thought were going to end it.
 The worst however was merging conflicts and debugging.
 Did I mention late nights?

-I also deployed the site to Heroku, which... as always is a pleasure... <3 Heroku
+I also deployed the site to Heroku, which... as always is a pleasure... <3 Heroku.. so much better than IIS and the never ending hell of rights and priviledges on a Win Machine.
-<3 ma Team.

 I realized after backing off a bit to let the guys have some fun... we might not make the deadline so...
 I went HAM and got us up and running... anywho... heroku is so easy... god I love it.

 ## My Closing Thoughts